DougWicker/Mini-Project-2-Blue-Bank/README.md

 ___

-In order to satisfy the project brief, I will need to process and manipulate the dataset using the pandas library in Python.
+In order to satisfy the project brief, I will need to process and manipulate the dataset using the Pandas library in Python.

 Here's a summary of what my Python code will need to do:

 1. Import the required libraries incl. json, pandas, numpy, and matplotlib.pyplot.
 2. Read a JSON file named and load its contents into a dataframe.
-3. The exponential of the annual income will need to be calculated using the numpy 'exp()' function, and then added as a new column.
+3. The exponential of the annual income will need to be calculated using the numpy 'exp()' function and then added as a new column.
 4. Define the Fico category for each loan based on the 'fico' column based on ranges using conditional statements.
-5. Define 'High' or 'Low' interest rated based on the values in the interest rate column using conditional statements.
+5. Define 'High' or 'Low' interest rates based on the values in the interest rate column using conditional statements.
 6. The number of loans (or rows) will then be counted for each Fico category using the 'groupby' function, and a bar chart will be created to visualize the counts.
 7. Similarly, the number of loans will be counted for each 'purpose' using the 'groupby' function, and another bar chart will be to visualize the counts.
 8. Scatter plots will also be created using the annual income column as the y-coordinate and the dti column as the x-coordinate.